Skip to Content

 Tidal was launched in Norway in 2014 and offers podcast and video streaming and a catalogue of over 70 million songs.
 Tidal claims to have 3 million subscribers.

 You can download your favourite songs and Tidal has been praised for its sound quality.
+For an extra £9 per month, you’ll also get access to music from their DJ partners.

 Tidal UK cost:

-• £19.99 per month for a standard Premium membership (Innovative Audio Formats).
+• £10.99 per month for a standard Premium membership.

-• £16.99 per month for a 6-account family membership (HiFi Sound Quality).
+• £16.99 per month for a 6-account family membership.

 SoundCloud